 Commonly Available Damages Following a TBI

-After being involved in an accident that resulted in a TBI, you will likely be able to recover a wide range of damages from the liable party.
-Identifying all the damages that apply is critical for recovering the full value of your claim.
+After being involved in an accident that resulted in a TBI, you will likely be able to recover a wide range of damages from the responsible parties.
+Identifying all the damages that apply is critical for recovering the full value of your personal injury claim.
 Determining which damages you are eligible to pursue can be difficult without the help of an experienced Anderson TBI attorney.

 All the damages you can recover after an accident can be sorted into one of three categories.